 Defense abilities protect their user against all Hits that occurred in that same Beat OR all Combat Conditions that occurred that Beat, even from multiple opponents.
 The three main kinds of Defenses, Parry, Dodge, and Armor, all have limitations, and are not able to stop some Hits or conditions.
 When they activate they successfully cancel any such things they were able to, leaving any that they were not able to cancel still in effect, although additional Defense(s) may be used on the remainder if the defender chooses.

-The ability to call Dodge or Parry primarily comes from Combat Skills, which grant abilities such as Defense, Guard.
+The ability to call Dodge or Parry primarily comes from Combat Skills.

 Serious Injuries and Dying

 Characters who take either two Injuries or a torso hit become Downed, and immediately fall to the ground and begin to bleed to death.
 Characters in the Downed state cannot move, stand or speak coherently, though may cry out, moan, or otherwise alert people to their location if they choose.

 A character in the Downed condition should begin silently counting to 5 minutes, at which time they will bleed out, entering the Dying state, discussed below.